Overview of Arkansas Taxes

 Arkansas Property Taxes

-Not having to worry about the difference in property taxes from county to county can help relieve some of the stress that comes with purchasing a home.
-Our Arkansas mortgage guide can also help you feel a little better about the home buying process by breaking down information about mortgage rates and other details in the Natural State.
+Not having to worry too much about the difference in property taxes from county to county can help relieve some of the stress that comes with purchasing a property.
+Our Arkansas mortgage guide can also help you feel a little better about the homebuying process by breaking down information about mortgage rates and other details in the Natural State.

 How Property Taxes Work in Arkansas

-Property in Arkansas is regularly appraised by professional appraisers that are designated by the state.
-The appraised value is equal to the market value, which is the price of the house if it was to be sold on the open market.
-Tax rates, however, do not apply to appraised value, but rather to assessed value.
+Property in Arkansas is regularly appraised by professional appraisers designated by the state.
+The appraised value is equal to the market value, which is the price of the house if sold on the open market.
+Tax rates, however, do not apply to appraised value, rather to assessed value.

 One important note about assessed value in Arkansas is that it cannot increase by more than 5% in any one year.
-So even if the market value doubles, the assessed value can only increase by 5%.
+So even if the market value (appraised value) doubles, the assessed value (and therefore the taxes you actually have to pay) will only increase by 5%.

 Property Tax Rates in Arkansas

 Another way of looking at property taxes is the average effective rate.
-This refers to the average annual property tax payment divided by the average property value.
-The table below shows average effective property tax rates, as well as median property tax payments and home values, for every county in Arkansas.
+This is the average annual property tax payment (the amount actually paid) divided by the average property value.
+The table below shows average effective property tax rates, as well as average property tax payments and home values, for every county in Arkansas.

 Pulaski County

-Pulaski County, the most populous county in Arkansas, also has the highest property taxes in the state.
-The average homeowner in Pulaski County pays $1,515 per year in property taxes, which works out to an effective property tax rate of 0.81%.
-That's the highest in Arkansas, but it's still below the 0.90% national average.
+The most populous county in Arkansas, Pulaski County also has the second highest property taxes.
+The average homeowner in Pulaski County pays $1,154 per year in property taxes, or an effective property tax rate of 0.80%.
+That is higher than any other Arkansas county, but below the national average.

 Benton County

 Benton County, in the northwest corner of the state, encompasses the cities of Bentonville, Rogers and parts of Springdale.
-Typically, homeowners in Benton County pay $1,602 in property taxes every year.
-That's the highest median annual payment in the state.
+The average millage rate in Benton County is 54.21.
+Rates are highest in the Bentonville school district.
+For example, in portions of the city of Springdale that overlap with the Bentonville school district, the total rate is 62 mills.
+On average, homeowners in Benton County pay $1,171 in property taxes every year.
+That is the highest average annual payment in the state.

 Washington County

-The median home value in Washington County is just under $235,500 and the typical homeowner pays $1,399 in property taxes annually.
-That’s good for an effective property tax rate of 0.59%.
+The average home value in Washington County is just under $160,000 and the average homeowner pays $1,109 in property taxes annually.
+That’s good for an effective property tax rate of about 0.70%, fourth highest in the state.

 Sebastian County

 Sebastian County sits on the Arkansas River, along the state border with Oklahoma.
-Median property tax payments in the county are just $1,060 per year.
-You can find the highest rates in Sebastian county in the city of Fort Smith in the Fort Smith School District.
+Average property tax payments in the county are just $758 per year, about a third the national average of $2,197.
+You can find the highest rates in the county in the city of Fort Smith in the Greenwood School District.
+The rate there is 56.6 mills.
+The countywide average millage rate is 51.23.

 Faulkner County